Summer Camps 2026

 Imagine, design, and build sustainable solutions for the Earth and beyond in this hands-on workshop-based camp!

-Designing tools based on nature aka biomimicry
+Design tools based on nature (aka biomimicry)

-Creating silly machines
+Create silly machines

 June 29-July 3

-Taxidermy demonstration by a local scientist
+Participate in a taxidermy demonstration with a local scientist